 President & Chief Executive Officer

-A dynamic hospitality industry leader respected for his expertise in hotel development, management and service excellence, Reid joined Auberge in January 2014, following a noteworthy career with Four Seasons Hotels and Resorts that spanned more than three decades.
-As President of Hotel Operations, Americas, his position since 2011, Reid was responsible for setting the strategic direction for Four Seasons hotels in Canada, the U.S. and Latin America, a region that spanned seven time zones.
+A dynamic hospitality industry leader respected for his expertise in hotel development, management and service excellence, Craig joined Auberge in January 2014, following a noteworthy career with Four Seasons Hotels and Resorts that spanned more than three decades.
+As President of Hotel Operations, Americas, his position since 2011, Craig was responsible for setting the strategic direction for Four Seasons hotels in Canada, the U.S. and Latin America, a region that spanned seven time zones.
 Previously, he served as Senior Vice President Operations for the Americas and in a variety of management roles at Four Seasons properties in Chicago, Boston, Austin, Dallas and Washington, D.C.
 He began his career with The Savoy Group, London, as a management trainee.
-Reid is a graduate of Westminster College, London, with a diploma in Hotel Administration.
+Craig is a graduate of Westminster College, London, with a diploma in Hotel Administration.
 He completed the Summer Management Program at Cornell University’s School of Hotel Administration.

 Randy joined Auberge in early 2014 as our Executive Advisor.
 He provides advice and direction to the Senior Management Team to help them develop and execute a strategic plan for the global expansion of Auberge.
 Randy previously held the position of Executive Vice President Business Administration and General Counsel at Four Seasons Hotels and Resorts, where he was responsible for managing the worldwide business and legal affairs of the company relating to property investments and other corporate initiatives.
 His expertise in negotiating business and financial terms for properties and corporate investments, together with his ability to work with hotel developers and owners to achieve their financial objectives, are some of his key roles at Auberge.
 Randy was a member of the Management Committee of Four Seasons, responsible for running their business affairs worldwide, and was involved in all of the corporate transactions critical to the emergence of Four Seasons as a globally recognized hospitality brand.
 He is a graduate of the Law School of the University of Western Ontario and previously practiced corporate and commercial law as a Partner of Goodmans LLP in Toronto, Canada.